 As an Au Pair in the Netherlands you can expect between 300 and 350 euro per month.

 What about my insurance?

-EU-Au Pairs can and should apply for the European Health Insurance Card in their home country so that they will be entitled to medical assistance in their future host country.
-However, it is highly recommended for them to get an accident and liability insurance to cover them during the whole Au Pair stay.
+EU au pairs should request the European Health Insurance Card in their home country so they get medical assistance in the Netherlands.
+However, it is highly recommended for them to get an accident and liability insurance to cover them during the whole stay.